30-60-90 Day Plan for Sales Managers: How to Hit the Ground Running in a New Role

 A 30-60-90 sales plan is a general framework that outlines a new employee’s goals for their first three months on the job.
 It clearly defines targets and creates alignment between sales reps, directors, hiring managers, and other teams, ensuring that everyone is on the same track to success.

-30-60-90 day plans are typically developed for new hires—either during the job interview process with the hiring manager or their first week on the job, but can also be used for more tenured sales reps if they are moving to a new territory or selling a new product or solution.
-The main objectives are self-management, clear expectations, and alignment with business plans month by month.
+30-60-90 day plans are typically developed for new hires—either during the job interview process with the hiring manager or their first week on the job.
+But they aren’t just for new hires.
+They can also be used for more tenured sales reps if they are moving to a new territory or selling a new product or solution.
+The main objectives are self-management, clear expectations, and alignment with business plans month-by-month.

-Key Components of An Effective Three-Month Sales Plan
+Key Components of an Effective 30-60-90 Day Sales Plan

 As a sales manager, before going into the smaller details that your 30-60-90 day plan will have, you’ll want to think about what to think about the high-level elements that it should include.
 Consider the following when creating your plan: